vbodenstein/Chaotic-Pendulum-Encryption/README.md

 (though, in reality, the latter in unnecessary because each time they will be different anyways).
 Once the device is triggered, the fixed positions of the arms are released and the motor begins oscillating.

+Choosing Frequency and comparing to the natural frequency. . .

 For the pendulum to swing chaoticly we set a low frequency

 The two big things are the cutoff voltage and obtaining chaotic motion.